 - and others...

-Our Phase I Environmental Site Assessments are completed by experienced staff and all are directed by environmental professionals with a minimum of 10-years' experience.
+Our Phase I Environmental Site Assessments are performed by experienced staff and all are directed by environmental professionals with a minimum of 10-years' experience.
 Our projects are very cost-effective, and we have the available staff and experience to complete multi-site portfolios with very short due dates.

-We specialize in fast completion, quality assessments, and competitive cost while meeting the requirements for the ASTM E1527-13 standards and the All Appropriate Inquiry Rule (AAI) 40 CFR Part 312 rule.
+We specialize in fast completion, quality assessments, and competitive cost while meeting the requirements for the ASTM E1527-13 Standards and the All Appropriate Inquiry Rule (AAI) 40 CFR Part 312 rule.

 Frequently Asked Questions Regarding Phase I Environmental Assessments: